hupe1980/golc/README.md

 		log.Fatal(err)
 	}

-	completion, err := openai.Call(context.Background(), "What is the capital of France?") if err != nil {
+	completion, err := openai.Predict(context.Background(), "What is the capital of France?") if err != nil {
 		log.Fatal(err)
 	}